Get Out of the Gym: Ways to Save Money on Exercise Anyone Can Do

 - $21.8 billion is how much the health club industry makes each year

 If you think like me, those are crazy numbers; they’re mind boggling really.
-At nearly $40 per month waste my mind is full of better ways to use that money each year – which is really the point behind the Frugal Hack Fridays posts.
+At nearly $40 per month waste my mind is full of better ways to use that money each year – which is really the point behind some of our blog posts.
 This post really isn’t about whether or not you should have a gym membership as we all derive different value from things, rather how to save money on working out when you don’t want to have a gym membership.

 Because, let’s face it, exercise and working out is very much applicable to our financial lives – directly and indirectly.
 So, if you’re looking for some ways to save money on working out at home hopefully these simple tips we use in the Frugal Rules home will help you.